secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ![](https://i.imgur.com/W7rnLVd.png)

 **NEXT STEPS**
-We'll cover the exact steps to upload and instantiate your contract as part of the next steps to evolve your _Simple Secret Counter_ application.
+We'll cover the exact steps to upload and instantiate your contract as part of the next steps to evolve your _Simple Secret Counter_ DApp.
 We'll also flesh out the details for the query, increment and reset functions.

 ## Querying the Counter's Value